Policies

 Late Charges

-Bills are due on the 20th of the month following the date of the bill.
-A late charge of 10% of the total past due usage balance is applied to the account.
+Bills are due on the 25th of the month in which they are issued.
+A late charge of 10% of the total past due balance is applied to the account.
 Once applied, late charges cannot be removed from a customer account unless approved by the District’s General Manager.
 Additional fees may apply for any returned payment return items, including auto-pay and NSF checks.

 Account Delinquency